The major content headings are:

 In 1982 as in 1957, the Regular Infantry Battalion remained the heart and soul and the "raison d'etre" of NZ Military Force in South East Asia.

-In the preceeding quarter of a century thirteen Infantry Battalions, each identified by the names of their commanders, have served in South East Asia and have fought in three campaigns, being the:
+In the preceeding quarter of a century thirteen Infantry Battalions, each identified by the names of their commanders, have served in South East Asia and have fought in three campaigns, being the: Thirty Four Officers and men were killed in action, or lated died of their wounds, while a further thirty three infantrymen have died of illness or accident.

 1 RNZIR 25th Anniversary Commemorative Edition Journal.
 1982